Company Logo - Home Link

 In most gastropubs, diners, and restaurants, there is free musical entertainment to go along with your meal!

-But if you’re looking for something non-musical, we have a few suggestions on cheap things to do in Nashville.
+But if you’re looking for something non-musical, I have a few suggestions on cheap things to do in Nashville.

 Frist Art Museum